egberts/egberts.github.io-src/content/articles/fail2ban-config-files.md

 bantime = 3600
 ```

 Log path can vary, adjust it on your system (OS).
-Based on rules above, we’re monitoring SSH log (/var/log/secure), and we’re banning anyone (for 1 hour, 3600 seconds) who fails to log 5 times within 2 minutes (120 seconds).
+Based on rules above, we’re monitoring SSH log (`/var/log/secure`), and we’re banning anyone (for 1 hour, 3600 seconds) who fails to log 5 times within 2 minutes (120 seconds).
 Rules are pretty straight forward.
-We’ve specified “sshd” filter, so if you go to /etc/fail2ban/filter.d/sshd.conf, you’ll se a number of failregex rules, used to match login attempts from log file.
+With "`sshd`" filter specified, go to `/etc/fail2ban/filter.d/sshd.conf`, there will be a number of `failregex` rules that are  used to match login attempts from log file.

 To whitelist (ignore) an IP, add them to the ignoreip line: